alberto56/dcycleblog/_posts/2018-01-24-caching-drupal-8-rest-resource.markdown

 There are probably better ways to accomplish this, but here is what works for me.

-Let's say we have a rest resource that looks something like this in `my_module/src/Plugin/rest/resource/MyRestResource.php` and we have enabled it using the [Rest UI](https://www.drupal.org/project/restui) module and given anonymous users permission to view it:
+Let's say we have a REST resource that looks something like this in `.../my_module/src/Plugin/rest/resource/MyRestResource.php` and we have enabled it using the [Rest UI](https://www.drupal.org/project/restui) module and given anonymous users permission to view it:

     <?php